 - Mass transport stops are considered only if vehicle stopping areas allow for safe and convenient passenger waiting, boarding and alighting. - Only one stop per route can contribute to the calculations.
-Even if services on a route stop at more than one stop within 1,000 m from the development entrance, only one stop is considered because building occupants are likely to use the nearest one. - It must be demonstrated that safe, well-lit, dedicated pedestrian facilities are provided between the public building entrance(s) of the development and the adjacent street network.
-These must conform to SANS 10246:2003 Edition 1 Accessibility of buildings to disabled persons which sets minimum design requirements for access to and circulation in buildings and related facilities to permit general use by disabled people. - If a stop on an adjacent road is included in the calculations, there must be a road crossing opportunity for pedestrians within 50 m of the development entrance.
-If this is in not in accordance to municipal authority requirements, a crossing opportunity must be planned with the approval of municipal authority at the closest location possible to the development entrance.
+Even if services on a route stop at more than one stop within 1,000 m from the development entrance, only one stop is considered because building occupants are likely to use the nearest one. - It must be demonstrated that safe, well-lit, dedicated pedestrian facilities are provided between the development and the adjacent street network. - In order for an adjacent road to be included in the calculations, there must be a dedicated road crossing opportunity for pedestrians within 50 m of the development entrance in accordance with municipal authority requirements.